ycrc/ycrc.github.io/docs/ai/pythonpackages.md

 glibc 2.32+ not found
 ```

-Then please contact research.computing@yale.edu for help installing the package.
+Then please [contact us](https://docs.ycrc.yale.edu/#get-help) for help installing the package.
 This error is a result of the
 operating system available on YCRC Computing Systems and will require building the program/package from source.

 ##Flash Attention